 In extremely rare cases, an untenured faculty member with graduate faculty status may be permitted to direct a dissertation.
 A student wishing to make such a request must petition the GPC for an exception to existing policy; GPC approval is required, and all decisions are on a case-by-case basis only.
 Graduate School approval is also necessary.
 Consult the Associate Chair for Graduate Studies for further information.

 The Approval Process

 When the student’s committee is ready to approve the Dissertation Proposal, the student obtains a Dissertation Proposal Cover Sheet or a Dissertation Intention form from the Forms Checklist and Links page and signs it.
 The student’s committee members will also sign the Cover Sheet indicating their approval.
-The student delivers to the Graduate Program Manager the original Cover Sheet, attached to the original Proposal, and also emails a digital copy of the entire package.
+The student delivers to the Program Associate for Graduate Studies the original Cover Sheet, attached to the original Proposal, and also emails a digital copy of the entire package

 The Dissertation Proposal will be placed on the agenda for consideration at the next GPC meeting.